idmillington/undum/README.md

 2. Unzip Undum somewhere on your hard-drive.

-3. Open tutorial.html in your browser, and play through the tutorial (see Progress, below).
+3. Open tutorial.html in your browser, and play through the tutorial.

 4. Copy tutorial.html to a file that reflects your game name.